 What Happens During The Final Walk-Through?

-Before you take possession of the house, the final walk-through is the last opportunity to ensure that:
+Before you take possession of the Waterloo Region home you are buying, the final walk-through is the last opportunity to ensure that:

 All repairs requested are complete